OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/shared-runtime-requirement-sets.md

 | SharedRuntime 1.1  | Build 16.0.14326.20454 or later | Version 2002 (Build 12527.20092) or later | N/A | 16.35 or later | February 2020 | N/A |

 > [!IMPORTANT]
 > At this time, the shared JavaScript runtime is not supported on iPad or in one-time purchase versions of Office 2019 or earlier.
+For additional support details, see the following sections.

 ## Support for version 1.1 on Excel